Lean (proof assistant): Noteworthy formalizations

+in a paper published in 2006 on the stability of the Two-Higgs-doublet model (2HDM) potential.

 Artificial intelligence

 In 2022, OpenAI and Meta AI independently created AI models to generate proofs of various high-school-level olympiad problems in Lean.
 Meta AI's model is available for public use with the Lean environment.

 In 2023, Vlad Tenev and Tudor Achim co-founded startup Harmonic, which aims to reduce AI hallucinations by generating and checking Lean code.

 In 2024, Google DeepMind created AlphaProof which proves mathematical statements in Lean at the level of a silver medalist at the International Mathematical Olympiad.
 This was the first AI system that achieved a medal-worthy performance on a math olympiad's problems.

 In April 2025, DeepSeek introduced DeepSeek-Prover-V2, an AI model designed for theorem proving in Lean 4, built on top of DeepSeek-V3.

+In 2026, AIs designed to spot bugs in software were directed at Lean, and found several loopholes which were then fixed.
+Perhaps related to this effort, a purported disproof of the Collatz conjecture was announced as verified in Lean.
+However, this proof was soon determined to rely on a bug in Lean, and once the bug was fixed the proof was found invalid.

+In September 2026, Anthropic reported that agents running an internal research model comparable to Claude Fable 5.1 had produced a complete, machine-checked formalization of Fermat's Last Theorem in Lean 4 in eleven days.
+The proof followed the 1995 exposition by Darmon, Diamond and Taylor of Wiles's proof, comprised about 13 million lines of Lean code and roughly 30,000 intermediate theorems, and relied only on Lean's three standard axioms; the agents coordinated through Prove2Me, a platform for collaborative formalization developed by Anthropic researcher Tianyi Peng and collaborators at Columbia University.
+Kevin Buzzard, who leads a separate Imperial College London project to formalize the theorem in Lean, compiled and checked the code and confirmed the result, while noting that it "adds nothing" mathematically to Wiles's proof and that the code could not be merged into Mathlib.
+Buzzard said the Imperial project would continue.